microsoft/vscode-docs/docs/python/jupyter-support.md

 By the end of this tutorial, you will have completed the following set of activities:

-- Work with Jupyter-like code cells
+- Worked with Jupyter-like code cells
 - Run code in the Python Interactive Window
-- View, inspect, and filter variables using the Variable explorer and data viewer
+- Viewed, inspected, and filtered variables using the Variable explorer and data viewer
-- Learn how to connect to a remote Jupyter server
+- Learned how to connect to a remote Jupyter server
-- Debug a Jupyter notebook
+- Debugged a Jupyter notebook
-- Export a Jupyter notebook
+- Exported a Jupyter notebook

 To work with Jupyter notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
 To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`kb(workbench.action.showCommands)`).